Derranion/epicMaxPrivate/README.md

 # epicmax

-#Link to the site deployed on Netlify:
 https://epicmaxprivate.netlify.app/#/
+#Link to the site deployed on Netlify

 ## Project setup
 ```